Northern Kentucky University: Athletics

 The university's teams for both men and women are nicknamed "Norse".
 Their mascot is named Victor E. Viking.
 Northern Kentucky University joined the Horizon League on July 1, 2015, after leaving the Atlantic Sun Conference.
 The 2016–17 school year was the first in which NKU is eligible for NCAA Division I championships, following the completion of its four-year reclassification period to D-I. The university fields teams in baseball, men's and women's basketball, men's and women's cross country, men's and women's golf, men's and women's soccer, softball, women's track and field, men's and women's tennis and women's volleyball.

-In one of the school's first major events as a full Division I team, the Norse men's basketball team won the Horizon League, earning them a trip to the 2017 NCAA tournament.

-Club sports

-Students have also organized club teams in bowling, ice hockey, men soccer club, taekwondo fencing, boxing, lacrosse, rugby, kickball, skeet & trap, and Men's Wrestling.
+Students have also organized club teams in bowling, ice hockey, men's soccer club, taekwondo fencing, boxing, lacrosse, rugby, kickball, skeet & trap, and men's wrestling.
 These clubs are primarily organized through the Sport Club program.